Seattle Mariners: Spring training

-The Peoria Sports Complex in Peoria, Arizona has been the Mariners' home spring training facility since 1994.
+The Peoria Sports Complex in Peoria, Arizona has been the Mariners' home spring training facility since 1993, although the stadium wasn't completed until the following year.
 The complex is shared with the San Diego Padres.
 On March 25, 2013, in a 16–0 victory over the Cincinnati Reds, the Mariners broke the team record for total home runs during a spring training season with 52.
+Prior to Peoria, the Mariners trained in Tempe at Tempe Diablo Stadium.

 Season records

 This is a partial list listing the past 24 completed regular seasons.
 For the full season records, see here.